netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    source endpoint and the destination endpoint users.
 Another case for a PEP enforcing a group-based ACL is to obtain the group identity of the source endpoint directly from the packet field
    {{?I-D.smith-vxlan-group-policy}}.
-This does not intend to be exhaustive.
+This example does not intend to be exhaustive.

    Assume the mapping between device group ID and IP addresses is predefined or acquired via device authentication.
 The following example